DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ### Linux

  - `git clone` this repository into your workspace.
- - Set the environment variable `$NUPACKHOME` to point to the NUPACK installation directory.
  - Run `pip install .` in the Multistrand directory.

 ### macOS